Rotator cuff tear: Non-operative treatment

 A gentle, passive range-of-motion program should be started to help prevent stiffness and maintain range of motion during this resting period.
 Stiffness negatively affects the tendon-bone healing process, a critical part of recovery.
 Stiffness during rehabilitation is related to worse clinical outcomes, so it is important for the patient to understand the importance of a proactive regimen.
-Strain induced tendon remodeling, which is part of an accelerated rehabilitation protocol, has been shown to speed up the time to return to daily activities.
+Strain-induced tendon remodeling, which is part of an accelerated rehabilitation protocol, has been shown to speed up the time to return to daily activities.
 Exercises, for the anterior, inferior, and posterior shoulder, should be part of this program.
-Codman exercises (giant, pudding-stirring), to "permit the patient to abduct the arm by gravity, the supraspinatus remains relaxed, and no fulcrum is required" are widely used.
+Codman exercises (giant, pudding-stirring), to "permit the patient to abduct the arm by gravity, the supraspinatus remains relaxed, and no fulcrum is required," are widely used.
 The use of NSAIDs, hot and cold packs, and physical therapy modalities, such as ultrasound, phonophoresis, or iontophoresis, can be instituted during this stretching period, if effective.
-Corticosteroid injections are recommended two to three months apart with a maximum of three injections.
-Multiple injections (four or more) have been shown to compromise the results of rotator cuff surgery which result in weakening of the tendon.
-Kinesio taping was compared to sham taping and other conservative treatment for the approach of the rotator cuff disease and has uncertain effects in terms of self‐reported pain, function, pain on motion and active range of motion.
+Corticosteroid injections are recommended two to three months apart, with a maximum of three injections.
+Multiple injections (four or more) have been shown to compromise the results of rotator cuff surgery which resulting in weakening of the tendon.
+Kinesio taping was compared to sham taping and other conservative treatments for the approach of the rotator cuff disease and has uncertain effects in terms of self‐reported pain, function, pain on motion, and active range of motion.

 Rockwood coined the term orthotherapy to describe the program which is aimed at creating an exercise regimen that initially gently improves motion, then gradually improves strength in the shoulder girdle.
 This program involves a home therapy kit which includes elastic bands of six different colors and strengths, a pulley set, and a three-piece, one-meter-long stick.
 The program is individually customized.
-Participants are asked to use their exercise program whether at home, work, or traveling.
+Participants are asked to use their exercise program whether at home, at work, or while traveling.